 From the 5th of June the inner courtyard of the Museum of Photography will be open to exhibit Flo Kasearu’s video installation “Contact”.
-The exhibition is open until the end of September.

 The artist uses the artwork to engage with the questions of the contemporary world.
 At the centre of the Old Town, the hotspot of tourism in Tallinn, in between the wandering tourists, is the place to talk about those who have arrived in Estonia, of the travellers and of the war and climate refugees.
 How can tourism change the local cultural community and how does exile change their new homeland?